GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

   * **Google Cloud Organization administrator**: A designated trusted person or group to be initiated as the Organization Administrator role in Google Cloud.
-  * **Trusted witnesses**: A list of trusted witnesses with the ability to randomly select one or more witnesses out of the list for a specific process, such as Titan key rotation, safe opening, and super admin life events (for example, super admin creation, login, super admin rotation).
+  * **Trusted witnesses**: A list of trusted witnesses with the ability to randomly select one or more witnesses out of the list for a specific process, such as Titan key rotation, vault opening, and super admin life events (for example, super admin creation, login, super admin rotation).

+### Acquire domain and verify ability to create DNS records

+1. Acquire administrative access to the domain name that will become the Google Cloud Organization.
+You can either purchase a new domain name or use an existing domain name or subdomain.
+Be sure to use a trusted DNS provider.
+2. Ensure that the domain name administrator is available to create DNS TXT records for the selected domain.
+To set up your Cloud Identity account for your domain, you need the ability to prove that you own the domain.

+This document uses `cloudflyer.info` as the example domain name.

+### Create email addresses for the initial super admin user

+You need a new valid email address from your domain, created especially for each super admin in Cloud Identity.
+This requires that the domain name has been properly configured to handle email, with MX records pointing to valid mail servers.

+These email addresses will receive key communication from Google about your Organization, and you can also use these email addresses to [reset access](https://support.google.com/cloudidentity/answer/33561) to the super admin users when necessary.

+The super admin email addresses need to be separate dedicated accounts, not to be used for day-to-day activities.

+This document uses the following as the example super admin email addresses:

+  * `super-admin-1@cloudflyer.info`
+  * `super-admin-2@cloudflyer.info`
+  * `super-admin-3@cloudflyer.info`

 ### Make hardware and supporting software available